ZhenjianYang/SoraVoice-Deprecated/README.md

 Be aware that the *Evolution* version of these games feature new lines which do NOT appear in the originals, meaning those WON'T BE in game.

-All infomation about this project can be found at [SoraVoice](https://github.com/ZhenjianYang/SoraVoice).
+All information about this project can be found at [SoraVoice](https://github.com/ZhenjianYang/SoraVoice).

 **NOTE**: This project is licensed under the GPLv3.
 You MUST copy, distribute and/or modify any code or binaries from this project under this license.
 See [LICENSE](https://github.com/ZhenjianYang/SoraVoice/blob/master/LICENSE)